In this post we’ll take a look at how to winterize your motorcycle properly for winter storage.

 Along with a cover that can be strapped or clipped together, your motorcycle should also be secured using two or more locking methods.

-We recommend using a dedicated brake lock.
+We recommend using a dedicated motorcycle lock.
 These are designed to attach to your brake discs and render the bike inoperable unless removed.We also recommend using a separate lock to lock together the motorcycle cover and one of the tires.
 This is another step that makes it that much more difficult for someone to steal your bike.

 10. Check Your Bike Regularly